 sudo tee /etc/apache2/conf-available/nominatim.conf << EOFAPACHECONF <Directory "$USERHOME/Nominatim/build/website"> Options FollowSymLinks MultiViews AddType text/html .php DirectoryIndex search.php Require all granted </Directory> Alias /nominatim $USERHOME/Nominatim/build/website EOFAPACHECONF

 Then enable the configuration and restart apache

 Building and Configuration

-Get the source code package of the realese, unpack it and change into the source directory
+Get the source code from Github and change into the source directory

 The code must be built in a separate directory.
 Create this directory, then configure and build Nominatim in there: